-Therefore, exterior window condensation typically happens during the summer—a season wherein homeowners have their windows shut and their AC’s on.
-But why is window condensation good news in this scenario?
+Therefore, exterior condensation on windows typically happens during the summer—a season wherein homeowners have their windows shut and their ACs on.
+But why is condensation on windows good news in this scenario?

-Outside window condensation means that your windows are doing a good job at sealing and insulating your home.
+External condensation on windows means that your windows are doing a good job at sealing and insulating your home.
 Here’s why:

-- Outside humidity stays outside – which is why the condensation is formed outside
+- The exterior humidity stays outside, which is why the condensation is formed outside.

 - All in all, your AC doesn’t have to work extra hard because of your window’s ability to seal the home.

 But apart from the good news mentioned above, we understand that you still want to wipe away external condensation to see the view outside.
-Wiping or cleaning is one way to get rid of external window condensation.
-The other way is to wait for the sun to point at the foggy window as this would clear up the condensation as well.
+Wiping or cleaning is one way to get rid of external condensation on windows.
+The other way is to wait for the sun to point at the foggy window, as this would clear up the condensation as well.

-Window condensation is only bad when it’s on the interior side of the window or in between panes.
-So now, let’s discuss the first type of “bad” window condensation.
+Condensation on windows is only bad when it’s on the interior side of the window or in between panes.
+So now, let’s discuss the first type of “bad” condensation on windows.

-But before we proceed, take note that condensation or moisture on inside of windows is generally not bad if it is tied to the following events:
+But before we proceed, take note that condensation on the inside of windows is generally not worrisome if it is tied to the following events:

-- Extensive use of a steam iron within a confined space
+- Extensive use of a steam iron within a confined space; and

-However, if window condensation forms on the interior side of your window without any direct cause, it could mean that your home’s humidity is too high.
-Therefore, the moment that the glass becomes colder than your home’s temperature (e.g. during nighttime or during winter), the home’s humid air will then form condensation as it touches the interior side of the glass.
+However, if condensation on windows forms on the interior side without any direct cause, it could mean that your home’s humidity is too high.
+Therefore, the moment that the glass becomes colder than your home’s temperature (e.g. during nighttime or winter), the home’s humid air will then form condensation as it touches the interior side of the glass.

-High internal humidity doesn’t just cause annoying window condensation, it can also lead to the following:
+High internal humidity doesn’t just cause annoying condensation on windows, it can also lead to the following:

-For further details on how to mitigate/stop this type of harmful window condensation, go to this section.
+For further details on how to address this type of harmful condensation on windows, go to this section.

-So, we’ll cut right to the meat of the topic: why is condensation on windows bad if it appears between the window’s double/triple panes?
-Answer: Because this means that your insulated glass unit is no longer sealed.
+Why is condensation on windows bad if it appears between the double/triple panes?
+It means your insulated glass unit is no longer sealed.

-To further explain why condensation appears within an insulated glass unit (IGU), which is typically double-glazed or triple-glazed, we need to talk a bit about the parts of an IGU.
+To further explain why condensation appears within an insulated glass unit (IGU), which is typically double-glazed or triple-glazed, we need to talk about the parts of an IGU.